Group Theory Analysis of Phonons in Monolayer Chromium Trihalides and Their Janus Structures: Symmetry analysis of Y -C -X monolayer

 \subsection{Real space symmetry and wave vector group at Brillouin zone center}

+Laser Raman scattering and infrared absorption spectra are both powerful tools for structural identification and characterization of 2D materials.
+The group theory classification of phonons in 2D materials, which has been successfully applied to graphene, transition metal dichalcogenides, and phosphorene,\cite{malard2009group,ribeiro2015group,lu2016lattice} can provide the irreducible representations of all phonons at $\Gamma$ point as well as their IR and R activity.
+They are essential information for the polarization setup of incident (scattering) light and the identification of optical spectra in infrared and Raman spectroscopy, which are the standard and powerful optical techniques to characterize the properties of 2D materials.

-Both laser Raman scattering and Infrared absorption spectra are powerful tools for structural identification and characterization of 2D materials.
-To guide the optical spectra study in future experiment, we deduce the symmetry classification of phonon modes at the $\Gamma$ point by using group theory, and further point out IR and R activity of the optical modes.
-The unit cell of Y$_3$-Cr$_2$-X$_3$ consists of three Y and three X atoms as well as two Cr atoms, in total eight atoms.
-We take F$_3$-Cr$_2$-I$_3$ as an example, its crystal structure is shown in Fig. \ref{lattice structure}.
-There are 24 phonon modes (3 acoustic and 21 optical modes) at the $\Gamma$ point.
-Lattice vibrations can be classified based on the irreducible representation of space group.\cite{Dresselhaus2007group} Janus monolayer Y$_3$-Cr$_2$-X$_3$ belongs to the symmorphic space group No.157 and has the symmetry designation $C^{2}_{3v}$ in accord with the Schoenflies notation, and $P31m$ in the Hermann-Mauguin notation.
+In order to guide the future experimental research, we first derive the symmetry classification of phonon modes at the $\Gamma$ point and point out IR and R activity of the optic modes in Janus Y$_3$-Cr$_2$-X$_3$ monolayer.
+The unit cell of Y$_3$-Cr$_2$-X$_3$ monolayer consists of three Y and three X atoms as well as two Cr atoms, in a total of eight atoms, thus there are 24 phonon modes (3 acoustic and 21 optic modes) at the $\Gamma$ point.
+Taking F$_3$-Cr$_2$-I$_3$ monolayer as an example, whose crystal structure is shown in Fig. \ref{lattice structure}.
+We have demonsted its crystal dymanical stability since there is no imaginary frequency in the phonon dispersion of the Janus F$_3$-Cr$_2$-I$_3$ monolayer.\cite{Janus-Cr2I3F3-Niu} Generally, lattice vibrational modes can be classified based on the irreducible representation of the space group.\cite{Dresselhaus2007group} The structural symmetry of Janus Y$_3$-Cr$_2$-X$_3$ monolayer belongs to the symmorphic space group No.157.
+It has the symmetry designation $C^{2}_{3v}$ in accord with the Schoenflies notation, and $P31m$ in the Hermann-Mauguin notation.

-The rotational aspects for real space and for the group of the wave vector at $k=0$ in reciprocal space are described by the point group $C_{3v}$.
+The rotational aspects for real space and for the group of the wave vector at $k=0$ in reciprocal space ($\Gamma$ point) are described by the point group $C_{3v}$.
 Its character table is given in Table \ref{character},

-where $\Gamma_{i}(i=1,2,3)$ are Bethe symbols of space group for irreducible representation at $\Gamma$ point, $A$ and $E$ are Mulliken signs of point group of one- and two dimensional irreducible representations; $A$ is used when the character of the major rotation operation is 1; the subscripts $1$ and $2$ denote representations that are symmetric and antisymmetric with respect to the mirror reflection operation $\sigma_{v}$; $x$, $y$, $z$ and $R_{x}$,$R_{y}$,$R_{z}$ are basis components of polar and axial vectors, respectively.
-From Table \ref{character}, we note that $C_{3v}$ has only three irreducible representations.
+where $\Gamma_{i}(i=1,2,3)$ are Bethe symbols of space group for irreducible representation at $\Gamma$ point, $A$ and $E$ are Mulliken signs of point group of one--dimensional (1D) and 2D irreducible representations; the subscripts $1$ and $2$ denote representations that are symmetric and antisymmetric with respect to the mirror reflection operation $\sigma_{v}$; $x$, $y$, $z$ and $R_{x}$,$R_{y}$,$R_{z}$ are basis components of polar and axial vectors, respectively.
+Table \ref{character} shows that $C_{3v}$ has only three irreducible representations.